 My First Introduction to Sabah, Malaysia

-While previously backpacking in Kuala Lumpur, I came across a few locals and expats alike telling me how the Malaysian Borneo is not only less bustling and comparatively greener but is also far more welcoming.
-It may be because of the Peninsular Malaysia a big, busy and a popular place while Borneo is still pretty unknown and ‘few-friends-good-friends’ like.
+While previously backpacking in Kuala Lumpur, I came across a few locals and expats alike telling me how Malaysian Borneo is not only less bustling and comparatively greener but is also far more welcoming.
+It may be because Peninsular Malaysia is a big, busy and popular place while Borneo is still pretty unknown and ‘few-friends-good-friends’ like.

 And speaking of local people, and the feeling of travelling or holidaying in Sabah, be rest assured that you will only be taking home some happy memories.